-If not, we’re still cool, just be sure to check out that oatmeal chocolate chip recipe I linked to above.
+If not, that’s okay, just be sure to check out that oatmeal chocolate chip recipe I linked to above.

 If you’re ready to take the leap and try something you think you won’t like, yay!
 I hope you like them and I hope I’ve convinced you to give raisins the fair chance they deserve 😉

-I have not tried using any other flour in this recipe, so I can’t say for sure if any other would work.
+These plant-based oatmeal raisin cookies call for oats and oat flour.
+I haven’t tried using any other flour in this recipe, so I can’t say for sure if any other type would work.

-Based on experience, I do think there are some that would work very well.
-One flour that I know will definitely NOT work as a direct replacement for the oat flour is coconut flour, so please don’t go there 🙂
+Based on experience, I do think there are some that would work very well, however, one flour that I know will definitely NOT work as a direct replacement for the oat flour is coconut flour, so please don’t go there 🙂

 I’m @delightfuladventures 🙂 And tell me if you’re #TeamOatmealChocolateChip or #TeamOatmealRaisin …or #TeamBoth like me!

-AND, if like this recipe, then be sure to check out these others you may also enjoy:
+AND, if you like this gf oatmeal raisin cookies recipe, then be sure to check out these others you may also enjoy:

 - Peanut Butter Oatmeal Chocolate Chip Cookies